Worlds Collide (2022): Aftermath

-On the September 27 episode of NXT, Josh Briggs and Brooks Jensen defeated Gallus (Mark Coffey and Wolfgang) in a Pub Rules match.
+On the September 20 episode of NXT, a Pub Rules match pitting Josh Briggs and Brooks Jensen against Gallus (Mark Coffey and Wolfgang) was scheduled for the following week, where Briggs and Jensen won.
 Following the match, Mark, Joe Coffey, and Wolfgang attacked security guards and a referee before they were arrested as NXT ended.
 Afterwards, it was announced that Gallus were suspended indefinitely.
 Gallus made their return at NXT: New Year's Evil on January 10, 2023, where they won a gauntlet match to become the number one contenders for the NXT Tag Team Championship.
+They replaced Gallus in the match, setting up another match between the two teams for the following week, where Gallus was victorious, ending the feud.

 The 2022 Worlds Collide would be NXT's last major event in which the brand was referred to as "NXT 2.0".
 At the end of the September 13 episode of NXT, a video package aired that summarized the past year of NXT's "2.0 era" and was narrated by Shawn Michaels.
 He talked about the brand consistently evolving with a focus on the future.
 Afterwards, a new gold-and-white logo was introduced, with the "NXT" logo remaining unchanged but the "2.0" moniker dropped.

+The NXT UK Heritage Cup was the only title between NXT and NXT UK that was not defended at the event.
+The title's status remained unknown until April 2023 when reigning champion Noam Dar appeared on the April 4, 2023, episode of NXT with the Heritage Cup.
+It was subsequently transferred to NXT and renamed to NXT Heritage Cup.